Many Non-Buddhists choose to keep a Buddha statue at home & get some as gifts for their friends. It may be because:

 One reason why these Gnostic Christian texts (era 50-150 C.E.) were rejected by the majority of church leaders was the belief of their possible confusion and destabilization to the church members.

-Still, as Jesus says, “Love your brother as the apple of your eye”, comparative study of Buddhism and Gnostic Christianity has just begun.
+Still, as Jesus says, “Love your brother as the apple of your eye”, comparative study of Buddhism and Gnostic Christianity has just really begun.

 With this in mind, non-Buddhists with deep respect, understanding, and appreciation for their own and Buddhism traditions can incorporate other elements in their practice to deepen understanding and develop compassion.